octo-technology/OpenTezos/docs/michelson/exam.md

 Notice that the storage is a _big\_map_ and that the parameter allows two possible invocations: "assign" and "remove".

-The "assign" entry point takes two arguments ( a "key" as a _string_ and a "value" as a _nat_) set in a _pair_.
-The goal of the "assign" entry point is to modify the storage (the _big\_map_) by assigning the given "value" to the given "key".
+The "assign" entrypoint takes two arguments ( a "key" as a _string_ and a "value" as a _nat_) set in a _pair_.
+The goal of the "assign" entrypoint is to modify the storage (the _big\_map_) by assigning the given "value" to the given "key".

-The "remove" entry point takes a single argument (a "key" as a _string_).
-The goal of the "remove" entry point is to modify the storage by removing the given "key" from the _big\_map_.
+The "remove" entrypoint takes a single argument (a "key" as a _string_).
+The goal of the "remove" entrypoint is to modify the storage by removing the given "key" from the _big\_map_.

 Complete the missing "XXXXXXX" sequence of instructions according to the previously-mentioned statements.